Metal Tornado: Synopsis

-Michael heads to Helios to tell Greg and Jonathan about his theory but neither believe in him.
+Michael heads to Helios to tell Greg and Jonathan about his theory but they don't believe him.
 He contacts Ron for help.
-Michael, the sheriff, Ron and Nick meet at a hospital to talk about two farmers who were injured from it.
+Michael, the sheriff, Ron and Nick meet at a hospital to talk about two farmers who were injured by it.

-Michael, Nick and Rebecca hack into the Helios security footage to get the proof they need and show it to Greg to urge him to delay the other test but the test goes ahead.
+Michael, Nick, and Rebecca hack into the Helios security footage to get the proof they need and show it to Greg to urge him to delay the other test, but the test goes ahead.

-Michael meets Allysa Winters about the flaw; she tells him about a potential energy leak and hands over the documentation.
+Michael meets with Allysa Winters about the flaw; she tells him about a potential energy leak and hands over the documentation.
 He gives it to Greg, who reports it to Jonathan.

-Ron figures out that the tornado is following veins of Iron ore and is heading towards Henderson town.
-He tells Rebecca, Michael and the sheriff to evacuate.
-Michael contacts Greg and Jonathan telling them that it's heading towards the town.
+Ron figures out that the tornado is following veins of iron ore and is heading towards Henderson town.
+He advises Rebecca, Michael, and the sheriff to evacuate.
+Michael contacts Greg and Jonathan, telling them that it's heading towards the town.
 Soon after, he loses phone signal.
-He sees the tornado and quickly gets out of his car, which is pulled into the tornado.
-He hides under a bridge and helps a lady on a motorbike as it falls on top of her, breaking her arm.
+He sees the tornado and quickly gets out of his car before it is pulled into the tornado.
+He hides under a bridge and helps a lady on a motorbike, which falls on top of her, breaking her arm.

 In Henderson town, Rebecca and Nick get caught in their car by the tornado and hide in a nearby church basement.
 Walls of the church collapse and Nick saves Rebecca from falling debris, but fractures his leg in the process.

 Michael contacts Ron and finds out it is heading towards Philadelphia.
 He meets Greg and Jonathan at Helios to find a way to stop it.
-He thinks an EMP bomb may disrupt it, and they contact The Pentagon to arrange two drones to drop them into the tornado.
+He thinks an EMP bomb may disrupt it, and they contact the Pentagon to arrange two drones to drop drones into the tornado.

 In France, the other team reports that a similar tornado is heading towards Paris, and tries to stop it with an EMP bomb as well.
 But the tornado reaches the city before the drones do and destroys most of the city, including the Eiffel Tower.

 Two drones head towards Philadelphia, but the first one fails.
-Later, the second drone launches the bomb successfully within the tornado, thereby dissipating the magnetic field and stopping the tornado.
+The second drone launches the bomb successfully within the tornado, thereby dissipating the magnetic field and stopping the tornado.
 Greg reports that the second tornado was also stopped in Paris.

 Michael, Rebecca, Nick and Ron have a meal.
 In the background, the news channels report that Jonathan had accepted responsibility and resigned.